 The alternative approach involves shorter-term contracts with higher annual values, allowing Tucker to return to free agency after two or three seasons and potentially secure additional long-term money if his performance holds.
-The Dodgers and Mets reportedly prefer this structure, offering premium annual salaries without the decade-long commitment that Tucker might prefer.
+The Dodgers and Mets prefer this structure, offering premium annual salaries without the decade-long commitment that Tucker might prefer.
 This creates a fundamental disconnect: Tucker wants security, teams want flexibility, and neither side has moved enough to bridge the gap.

 The Blue Jays Factor: Toronto’s Aggressive Pursuit

-Multiple industry sources have identified the Toronto Blue Jays as Tucker’s most likely destination, citing the team’s increasingly aggressive posture and willingness to offer the long-term contract that other suitors have avoided.
+ESPN’s Jeff Passan has identified the Toronto Blue Jays as Tucker’s most likely destination, citing the team’s increasingly aggressive posture and willingness to offer the long-term contract that other suitors have avoided.
 The Jays have failed to build a consistent contender around Vladimir Guerrero Jr. and Bo Bichette (the latter now also a free agent after Toronto’s inability to extend him), and adding Tucker would represent the most significant free agent signing in franchise history.

-Toronto’s pitch presumably centers on playing alongside Guerrero in the middle of an order that would immediately become one of baseball’s most dangerous.
+Toronto’s pitch centers on playing alongside Guerrero in the middle of an order that would immediately become one of baseball’s most dangerous.
 The Blue Jays have money to spend after consecutive disappointing seasons reduced payroll expectations, and ownership has signaled willingness to invest in proven talent rather than continuing to wait for homegrown players to develop into championship-caliber contributors.
 Tucker would accelerate the timeline significantly if he chose the Blue Jays over American League and National League alternatives.

 The Canadian market presents considerations beyond pure baseball analysis.
 Playing in Toronto involves different tax implications, media scrutiny patterns, and lifestyle adjustments that some players find appealing and others prefer to avoid.
 Tucker spent his entire professional career with the Houston Astros in the American League West, meaning Toronto would represent a significant geographic and cultural shift regardless of the financial terms involved.